matrix-org/matrix-spec-proposals/proposals/4171-service-members.md

 ## Proposal
 The proposed solution is a new state event: `m.member_hints`.
-The state event contains a field called `service_members` which is a list of user IDs.
+The state event has no state key and contains a field called `service_members` which is a list of user IDs.

 Any users (service members) listed there should not be considered when computing the room name or avatar based on the member list.
 If the room only